likithar266/Disaster_Response_System/README.md

 # Weather-based Disaster Risk Assessment

-A C application that fetches real-time weather data using the Windows API (WinINet) and assesses disaster risks based on weather conditions.
-It processes the data without JSON parsing.
+A C application that fetches real-time weather data from the [Weatherstack API](https://weatherstack.com/) and assesses disaster risks based on weather conditions.
+It uses **WinINet** for HTTP requests and parses without JSON response to provide insights.

 ## Features
 - Real-time weather data retrieval using WinINet.